garrandall/popular-music-data/tracks/peak-of-love-bobby-mcclure.md

 That's what I want
 That's what I want

-Ooh, I wanna reach the peak of love
+Oh, I wanna reach the peak of love
 Baby, I got to reach the peak of love
 That's what I want
 That's what I want

-Ooh, I wanna reach the peak of love
+Oh, I wanna reach the peak of love
 Girl, I got to reach the peak of love
-Ooh wee, baby
+Oh wee, baby

 I wanna reach the peak of love
 I got to reach the peak of love
-Ooh wee, reach the peak of love
+Oh wee, reach the peak of love
 Baby, I wanna reach the peak of love